SD346/Predicting-Diamond-Prices/My Project/readme.md

-# This is a demo project to test out some OOPS concept in Python.
+# This is a demo project to test out some OOPS concept in Python

 I am creating this Python demo project by coding it in VS code and then disting it out by GIT.
 Not doing any local stuff here.